Contact and HoursPhone:

 The Immunization Department gives vaccinations to adult Yale Health members and all university students.
 Some vaccines are not given to certain age groups or to individuals with certain medical conditions.

-The following vaccines can be given during walk-in hours:
+The following vaccines can be given:

 - Hepatitis A